sahansach/MyFirstApp/README.md

-#Project Title: Web Content Analysis and Question Answering using AI
+<h1>Project Title: Web Content Analysis and Question Answering using AI</h1>
 ##Problem Statement
 The natural language processing problem I am trying to solve is extracting and analyzing text from web pages and then using that information to answer questions.
 This involves several sub-problems:
 1. Web Content Extraction: Need to extract the text content from a given URL.
 This is not a trivial task as web pages contain a lot of non-textual and irrelevant content like ads, menus, footers, etc.